karencfisher/lambdata/README.md

 *DataSet.cov_matrix* - The raw generated covariance matrix as Python nested lists

 *DataSet.cor_matrix* - Raw generated correlation matrix as Python nested lists

+## statools.metrics

+### statools.metrics.ConfusionMatrix(*self*, y_true, y_predict, labels=*None*)

+Constructs a confusion matrix for two or more classes.
+Provides also for precision, recall, and F1 scores for each class.
+Works for multinomial classes.

+### statools.metrics.MultiClassROC(*self*, X, y, classes=*None*)

+This class essentially extends the ROC curve to work with multiple classes.
+It calculates a curve for each class, as if a single binary class, and can plot them all on a single figure.